 In our recent virtual event, Lessons Learned from Modernizing Enterprise Applications, we teamed up to share our experiences achieving successful modernization outcomes.
-We discussed the most important lessons we’ve learned from a design, technology, research, and content strategy perspective—and the advice we’d give anyone preparing to tackle a modernization initiative of their own.
+We discussed the most important lessons we’ve learned from a design, technology, research, and content strategy perspective—and the advice we’d give anyone preparing to tackle a legacy application modernization initiative of their own.
 Here are the 5 key lessons we’ve learned.

 1. There is value in modernizing vs. working with what you have